Quineeryn/Quineeryn/README.md

 ###

-<h5 align="left">“It’s better to be really good at one thing than average at many.” - Warrent Buffet</h5>
+<h2 align="left">“It’s better to be really good at one thing than average at many.” - Warren Buffet</h2>

 ###